 Simple Engineering Calculators

-Positive-displacement screw-compressor performance estimator.
-Geometry from the Frick service manual 070.250-IOM1 (Table 2).
+Positive-displacement screw-compressor performance estimator for the Frick TDS line and the Kobelco KS gas screws.
 Gas density via the Sutton + Dranchuk-Abou-Kassem real-gas method.
 Everything updates live as you change inputs.

 Throughput